COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Yes, this is allowed.

-C: Flying charters under Temporary Admission selling tickets or similar (like airlines)
+Scenario C: Flying charters under Temporary Admission, selling tickets or similar (such as airlines)

-Period of stay: As long as the charter takes yet limited to maximum 24 months.
-Here, the aircraft must leave the EU as soon as the charter ends if the aircraft is in an EU airport.
+Period of stay: As long as the charter takes yet limited to a maximum of 24 months.
+The aircraft must leave the EU as soon as the charter ends if the aircraft is in an EU airport.

 EU base: Not possible.

-Flying charters under TA selling tickets or similar is considered commercial use in the EU Customs Code and grants limited privileges for how the aircraft can be used and the period of stay.
+Flying charters under TA selling tickets or similar is considered commercial use in the Union Customs Code and grants limited privileges for how the aircraft can be used and the period of stay.
 Such a commercial flight cannot start as a Part 135 or 121 and continue as a private flight when inside the EU.
-Flying charters under TA selling tickets or similar is also the procedure used by all foreign airlines flying to EU destinations, but it is, of course, difficult for non-EU airlines to get traffic rights for internal EU trips which is often the real limitation in this category.
+Flying charters under TA selling tickets or similar is also the procedure used by foreign airlines flying to EU destinations.
+However, it is often difficult for non-EU airlines to get traffic rights for internal EU trips, which is usually the real limitation in this category.

-The below-mentioned limitations have not been a part of the EU Customs Code since 2016
+The following limitations have not been a part of the Union Customs Code since 2016

-We have often been met with the argument that the restrictions below are why charters within the EU are not possible under TA.
-However, this argument is not valid as these restrictions have not been included in the EU Customs Code the last five years and are still not included in the EU Customs Code.
+The arguments below are often wrongly presented as the reason why charters within the EU are not possible under TA.
+However, this argument is not valid as these restrictions have not been included in the Union Customs Code for the past five years and are still not included.

-1. Internal traffic is not mentioned as a customs restriction anymore in relation to the use of TA.
-It is, of course, still the responsibility of the operator to secure traffic rights, but a violation can no longer create a customs debt.
+1. Internal traffic (i.e., cabotage issues regarding traffic rights) is no longer mentioned as a customs restriction in relation to TA use.
+While it is still the responsibility of the operator to secure traffic rights, a violation can no longer create a customs debt or be seen as violation of TA regulation.

-2. Commercial use traffic in relation to the use of TA (scenario C) is no longer limited to flights which begins or ends outside the customs territory of the Union but solely limited by the terms for the period of stay mentioned in scenario C.
+2. Commercial use traffic in relation to the use of TA (scenario C) is no longer limited to flights that begin or end outside the customs territory of the Union.
+It is solely limited by the terms for the period of stay mentioned in scenario C.

 Important things to know about full importation